-Course Format - Online, Synchronous
+Course Format - Online, Asynchronous

-This class is online and synchronous.
-It will meet over Zoom on Mondays and Wednesdays from 10:00-11:15.
+This class is 100% online asynchronous, will NOT meet in-person, and will completely utilize Canvas.
 All course materials and assignments are available and organized as weekly modules.
 You will need the following resources and tools to be successful in this class: reliable internet connection and a computer or tablet.